 Show how, using hardware-assisted mutual exclusion, the n process mutual exclusion problem may be solved.
-Write code to implement this algorithm in SR, carefully explaining your code.
+Implement this algorithm in SR, carefully explaining your code.

 Describe the Bakery algorithm for providing mutual exclusion among n processes.
-Write code to implement the Bakery algorithm in SR. Why is this algorithm not practical?
+Implement the Bakery algorithm in SR. Why is this algorithm not practical?

-1(c) [15 marks] Write code to implement the Bakery algorithm for mutual exclusion of n processes in Java.
+1(c)Implement the Bakery algorithm for mutual exclusion of n processes in Java.